Kah5/TreeRings/README.md

 - A basic guide to generating tree ring growth - climate correlations/responses is in **Climate_response_UNDERC.R**

 ### Isotopes folder
-Contains the code used to read in IRMS data, do standard corrections, and calculate WUE from \delta 13C values
+Contains the code used to read in IRMS data, do standard corrections, and calculate WUE from &delta;<sup>13</sup>C  values

 - R code used to read in IRMS raw data and correct for standards **IRMS_Data_Process_Raw.R**
 - R code used to identify potential years with similar climate to do sampling on is in **Picking_isotope_years.R**
-- R code used to read in all the &delta;<sup>(13)</sup> C  values, correct for the suess effect and do some  preliminary plotting and cleaning of the data in **read_plot_deltaC.R**
+- R code used to read in all the &delta;<sup>13</sup>C  values, correct for the suess effect and do some  preliminary plotting and cleaning of the data in **read_plot_deltaC.R**
 - R code used to calucluate intrinsic water use efficiency from the stable isotpe values is **calc_WUE.R**